 Best-before date on the other hand is not an indicator of food safety, neither before nor after the date.
 A "best-before" date, also known as a durable life date, tells you when the durable life period of a prepackaged food ends.
 It indicates to consumers that if the product has been properly handled (stored correctly), the unopened product should be of high quality until the specified date.
 It can be used interchangeably with "use by" date.

 It is illegal to sell food that has passed its expiry date, but not the best-before date, although food that are close to best-before dates are almost always heavily discounted in the grocery stores.
 Time for a bargain if you are the savvy shopper who can make an informed buying decision.

 Some food, if stored correct, they will last forever (or almost forever).
 You can also keep some of these in your pantry as emergency food supplies.
 The list below is by no means exhaustive.

+Honey is a natural antibiotic that contains very low moisture content and high acidity, both of which prevent the growth of microorganisms.
 Store in a cool, dry area and keep the lid on tight, honey can truly last forever.

 2. Maple Syrup